Lindblad-like quantum tomography for non-Markovian quantum dynamical maps: Methods

-In Fig.~\ref{fig:det_ratios_bayesian} we compare the uniform estimator with the Bayesian estimation.
-We can see that the Bayesian approach is better than the uniform estimator except for a small region in the Markovian regime.

-\section{\bf Error analysis and asymptotic statistics}
+\subsection{Error analysis and asymptotic statistics}

-We show here the asymptotic normality of the maximum-likelihood estimator \eqref{eq:min_freq} when $N_{\rm shot}$ tends to infinity and how this is related to the Fisher information in Eq.~\eqref{eq:asymptotic_covariance}.
+We show here the asymptotic normality of the maximum-likelihood estimator in Eq.~\eqref{eq:min_freq} when $N_{\rm shot}$ tends to infinity and how this is related to the Fisher information in Eq.~\eqref{eq:asymptotic_covariance}.
 The asymptotic covariance matrix is used in the main text to obtain the optimal times of the frequentist estimator and can be used to obtain approximate confidence intervals of estimations.
+To simplify the notation and reduce complexity, we consider the pure dephasing case here, where the cost function is simplified.
+However, the conclusions remain the same, and the general case can be recovered by substituting $i \rightarrow i,s,b$ and $m_x \rightarrow m_b$.
+In this case, instead of considering only measurement points in time, we account for measurement configurations, including evolution times, initial states, measurement bases, and measurement outcomes.

 Our estimation $\boldsymbol{\hat \theta}_F$ is affected by the limited number of measurement shots $N_{i}$ at each point in time $t_i$, which will cause $\tilde{f}_{i}$ to behave as a normal random variable and will produce a random error in the final estimation of the parameters.
 The maximum-likelihood cost function reads